-Choose one of the following scenarios and identify the assumptions behind the decisions the person is making.
-Then, suggest how the person could check the validity of these assumptions and in what circumstances the assumptions would be valid.
-Once this is done, suggest at least two alternative perspectives that could be taken by the person in the scenario.
+Choose one of the following scenarios and identify the assumptions behind the decisions the student nurse within the scenario is making.
+Then, suggest how the student nurse could check the validity of these assumptions and in what circumstances the assumptions would be valid.
+Once this is done, suggest at least two alternative perspectives that could be taken by the student nurse in the scenario.
 Refer to the reading by Brookfield (1987) to clarify the meaning of words like assumption, context, and perspective.

 Present information in bullet form.
-Use paragraph form for the introduction, alternative perspectives, and conclusion.
+Use paragraph form for the introduction and conclusion.